mnopqr1/tinyraytracer.ts/log.md

 * 13:48 - ALMOST got step 2 to work, after a lot of struggles with vectors and viewports, but there's still a problem: the sphere shows up as ellipses.

 * 14:10 - After a lot of thinking and experimenting, saw that non-centered spheres actually also shows up as an ellipse in the tutorial code, so maybe it's ok.
 Will now check with reference scene from tutorial to check that pictures match.

+* 15:44 - Pictures matched, there is some light, but something is wrong with the sign of the direction in the calculation of the normal.
+Arriving in Paris.